Swimm-Demo/pytorch-autodocs-demo/.swm/inlining-process-overview.7eoikrem.sw.md

 ## Retrieving Function Schema

-The `schema` function retrieves the function schema for an operator, which includes information about its inputs, outputs, and aliasing behavior.
+The <SwmToken path="/torch/csrc/jit/runtime/operator.h" pos="163:6:6" line-data="  const FunctionSchema&amp; schema() const {">`schema`</SwmToken> function retrieves the function schema for an operator, which includes information about its inputs, outputs, and aliasing behavior.
 This schema is crucial for understanding how the operator can be optimized.

 ```c
   const FunctionSchema& schema() const {